amcooper/wheels-within-wheels/README.md

 # Wheels Within Wheels
-It's not unusual to require a web appliation with CRUD functionality.
+It's not unusual to require a web application with CRUD functionality.
 Code, code, code.
 What if I told you there's an app&mdash;a CRUD app, in fact&mdash;that builds a CRUD app for you?

 Wheels Within Wheels is the robot you've been waiting for.
 Built in Sinatra, Wheels Within Wheels accepts some basic specifications from the user, creates a MEAN-stack CRUD app with those specs, wraps it up in a Zip file and presents a link for download.